Historic Gardens

 Hampton-Preston Gardens

 The Hampton and Preston families ensured that the four-acre grounds around the mansion signaled their extensive wealth and influence.
 Through enslaved labor the landscape was transformed into regionally-acclaimed gardens that contained a remarkable collection of native varieties and plants from around the world.
 One of Columbia's most heavily documented historic estates, Historic Columbia is recreating the gardens in the spirit and design of the antebellum era.
-The second phase of this transformation is schedule for completion in May 2018.
-Learn more about the garden's rehabilitation.
+Learn more about the garden's recent rehabilitation.

 Seibels House Garden